Topanga Canyon Boulevard/State Route 27 Emergency Repairs

 STATUS

 The 3.6-mile stretch of Topanga Canyon Boulevard/State Route 27 (SR-27) from Pacific Coast Highway to just south of Grand View Drive remains an active work zone.
-It is open to the traveling public from 5 a.m. to 11:59 p.m. daily, with the following traffic controls currently in place:
+As of March 2, 2026, crews restored daytime travel hours for motorists.
+It is now open without restrictions from 5 a.m. to 8 p.m. daily.

-North of Caltrans’ emergency project work zone, Southern California Edison is working on trenching.
+North of Caltrans’ work zone, Southern California Edison is working on trenching their equipment.
 It is operating one-way traffic control for about 2.4 miles between just north of Topanga Library to Happy Trail.
-Work hours are 8:30 a.m. to 5 p.m.
+Work hours are 8:30 a.m. to 4:30 p.m.

 Motorists should slow down and be alert for workers and stalled traffic, especially around blind s-curves in the canyon.
 Users should also expect major delays when traveling through the area and seek alternate routes whenever possible.
 This stretch of highway is not operating at normal capacity.